-Starting a new venture can lead to the financial independence you have been craving.
+Starting a new venture can lead to the financial independence you crave.
 Setting the business up, however, takes more than just time.
-Start-ups will source investment founders, and you need to juggle multiple tasks to make the new business succeed.
-But let’s be real – many entrepreneurs use a strategy that is not sustainable, and will lead to burnout.
+Start-ups will source investment founders, and you must juggle multiple tasks to make the new business succeed.
+But let’s be honest – many entrepreneurs use a strategy that is not sustainable and will lead to burnout.
 An alternative is to look at outsourcing, namely, hiring virtual assistants.

 But what about multitasking?

 Some stubborn entrepreneurs refuse to delegate, clinging tightly to every conceivable task.
-Then there are those who fail to grasp that they could be delegating work, while paying a reasonable amount only.
+Then, some fail to grasp that they can charge work while paying only a reasonable amount.
 Either way, if you think that multitasking is doable, think again.

 What is multitasking?

 Briefly, multitasking implies working on two or even more tasks simultaneously.
-In the process, you will switch from one to the other in quick succession.
+In the process, you will quickly switch from one to the other.

 Multitasking reduces productivity

-Many businessmen believe that gaining the maximum from their staff members by having them complete several tasks at once will be good for business.
-However, research studies have concluded that multitasking can negatively affect the productivity levels of the business.
+Many business people believe that gaining the maximum from their staff members by having them complete several tasks at once will be good for business.
+However, research studies have concluded that multitasking can negatively affect the business’s productivity.